ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

         - As a First Time Visitor, I want to know more about the shop and understand their journey so that I can decide if I want to visit.

-        - As a First time Visitor, I want to find out what plants are on sale and get advice so that I can decide which plant is right for me.
+        - As a First Time Visitor, I want to find out what plants are on sale and get advice so that I can decide which plant is right for me.

         - As a First Time Visitor, I want to know the store’s opening hours so that I can plan when to visit.

+        - As a First Time Visitor, I want to navigate to their social media sites so that I can follow them.

-        - As a First time Visitor I want to find out what plants are on sale and advice on plant upkeep
+        - As a First Time Visitor, I want to see the store in more detail so that I know whether I’d like to visit.

     -   #### Returning Visitor Goals

-        - As a Returning Visitor I want to I want to be able to contact the company with a personal query

-        - As a First time Visitor  I want to navigate to their social media sites so I can follow them

-        - As a Returning Visitor I want general advice on plant upkeep
+        - As a Returning Visitor, I want general advice on plant upkeep so that I can keep my plants healthy.

-        - As a Returning Visitor I want to find out of there are any new in-store discounts/offers available
+        - As a Returning Visitor, I want to find out if there are any new in-store discounts/offers available so that I can use them when I visit the store.

+        - As a Returning Visitor, I want to be able to contact the company with a personal query, so that I can get specific advice on my plants needs.

     -   #### Frequent User Goals

-        - As  a Frequent User I want to sign up to the mailing list so that I’m informed of any new plants on sale and/or advice given as well as any major website changes
+        - As a Frequent User, I want to check back on plant maintenance after I’ve purchased in the store, so that I can keep my new plant healthy.

-        - As a Frequent User I want to check to see if there are any newly added plants stocked
+        - As a Frequent User, I want to check to see if there are any newly added plants stocked so that I can decide when I next want to visit the store.

-        - As a Frequent User I want to check to see if there is any advice on any new plants
+        - As a Frequent User, I want to check to see if there is any advice on any new plants so that I can decide if that plant is right for my home and lifestyle.

+        - As a Frequent User, I want to be able to view the website on any browser so that I can see and interract with the site in the same way no matter where I am visiting from.

-        - As  a Frequent User I want to check back on plant maintenance after I’ve purchased in the store
+        - As a Frequent User, I want to be able to view the website on any device size so that I can see and interract with the site in the same way no matter what device I visit on.

 -   ### Design